RyanNielson/peer-paint/README.md

 A collaborative real-time pixel art tool created using React and Firebase.
 This was created as an experiment to test and idea, nothing more.

+Visit https://peer-paint.firebaseapp.com/ to see this app in action.
+Use at your own risk though, I have no control of what others decide to draw.

 ## Available Scripts

 In the project directory, you can run: